MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/usage-analytics.md

 The Microsoft 365 overview report contains the following reports.
 You can view them by choosing the tab on top of the report page.
 All values of the month shown on the top section of the report refer to the latest complete month.

-- **Adoption** — Offers an all-up summary of adoption trends.
+- **Adoption** &ndash; Offers an all-up summary of adoption trends.
 Use the reports in this section to learn how your users have adopted Microsoft 365, as well as how overall usage of the individual services has changed month over month.
 You can see how may users are enabled, how many people in your organization are actively using Microsoft 365, how many are returning users, and how many are using the product for the first time.

-- **Usage** - Offers a drill-down view into the volume of active users and the key activities for each product for the last 12 months.
+- **Usage** &ndash; Offers a drill-down view into the volume of active users and the key activities for each product for the last 12 months.
 Use the reports in this section to learn how people in your organization are using Microsoft 365.

-- **Communication** — You can see at a glance whether people in your organization prefer to stay in touch by using Teams, Yammer, email, or Skype calls.
+- **Communication** &ndash; You can see at a glance whether people in your organization prefer to stay in touch by using Teams, Yammer, email, or Skype calls.
 You can observe if there are shifts in patterns in the use of communication tools among your employees.

-- **Collaboration** — See how people in your organization use OneDrive and SharePoint to store documents and collaborate with each other, and how these trends evolve month over month.
+- **Collaboration** &ndash; See how people in your organization use OneDrive and SharePoint to store documents and collaborate with each other, and how these trends evolve month over month.
 You can also see how many documents are shared internally or externally and how many SharePoint sites or OneDrive accounts are actively being used, broken out by owners and other collaborators.

-- **Storage** — Use this report to track cloud storage for mailboxes, OneDrive, and SharePoint sites.
+- **Storage** &ndash; Use this report to track cloud storage for mailboxes, OneDrive, and SharePoint sites.

-- **Mobility** — Track which clients and devices people use to connect to email, Teams, Skype, or Yammer.
+- **Mobility** &ndash; Track which clients and devices people use to connect to email, Teams, Skype, or Yammer.

 ## Activation and licensing

 The activation and license page offers reports on Microsoft 365 activation; that is, how many users have downloaded and activated Office apps and how many licenses have been assigned by your organization.
 The month value towards the top refers to the current month, and the metrics reflect values aggregated from the beginning of the month to the current date.

-- **Activation** — Track service plan (for example, Office 365 ProPlus, Project, and Visio) activations in your organization.
+- **Activation** &ndash; Track service plan (for example, Office 365 ProPlus, Project, and Visio) activations in your organization.
 Each person with an Office license can install products on up to five devices.
 You can also use reports in this section to see the devices on which people have installed Office apps.
 Note that to activate a plan, a user must install the app and sign in with their account.

-- **Licensing** —  This report contains an overview of license types, the count of users who were assigned each license type, and the license assignment distribution for each month.
+- **Licensing** &ndash; This report contains an overview of license types, the count of users who were assigned each license type, and the license assignment distribution for each month.
 The month value towards the top refers to the current month, and the metrics reflect values aggregated from the beginning of the month to the current date.

 ## Product usage